 - In Lady: My Life as a Bitch, Terry the homeless man has the power to transform people into dogs.
 Unfortunately, he doesn't have the ability to control it to any degree, and it usually activates when he's angry at someone - as is the unfortunate case with the main character.
 Worse still, he can't reverse it.
-By the time Sandra meets him, he's accidentally transformed his mother, father, wife, and daughter, and all four have died or run away since then, leaving him a friendless alcoholic tramp.
+By the time Sandra meets him, he's accidentally transformed his mother, father, wife, and daughter - and all four have died or run away since then, leaving him a friendless alcoholic tramp.

 - The goddess Juno of Ovid's Metamorphoses likes to use transformations to punish her husband Jupiter's lovers/rape victims.
 Among other things, Callisto was transformed into a bear and Io into a cow.
 In another case, Lucina (goddess of childbirth), was ordered by Juno to prevent the birth of one of Jupiter's illegitimate children but was tricked and ridiculed by the maid Galanthis - who in turn thereafter had to live as a cat or weasel.
 Transformations are the major theme in the epic.

 - The eponymous child-hating villains of The Witches are capable of many magical feats, but their preferred one involves transforming their victims in some way.
-Part of this is due to the need for secrecy: if they simply killed children, it'd draw too much attention, while transforming them would make it both untraceable and impossible to admit to.
+Part of this is due to the need for secrecy: if they simply killed children, it'd draw too much attention, while transforming them would make it both untraceable and impossible for the families of the victims to admit to.
 Among other things, they have turned children into chickens, statues, porpoises, even characters in a painting, and American witches are supposedly known for turning kids into hot dogs.
 And of course, the Grand High Witch's Evil Plan is to turn England's children into mice... though she's more than capable of frying people to death with her magic - as one unfortunate witch finds out.

 - In the Xanth series - in which each character has a unique and specific magical Talent - Trent has the Talent of transforming people reversibly, which he can use for benevolent or harmful purposes.
 Most prominently, he has a habit of turning his enemies into trees - not fish, as the Malicious Slander claims.